Introduction to Social Work 1

 8. Research skills including capacity to search for and find relevant information from policy, academic and other literature, research and demographic data, analyse information and outline the implications in a clear and logical argument and identify the assumptions and ideological values in a range of literature.

-Workshop: for 5 hour(s) per Week for 7 weeks
+Face to Face On Campus 5 hour(s) per Week for 7 Weeks